shayn7/cucumber_task/README.md

 Requirements
-Make sure you have JDK17, maven, and allure installed in your system
+Make sure you have JDK17 and maven installed in your system

 Running the project
 1. clone the project